hopemariam/AirBnB_clone/README.md

 To all the peers that contribuited with their knowledge

 ### Authors :fountain_pen:
-* Luis Chaparro - @luischaparroc
+* Tesfamariam Solomon Taddesse - @hopemariam
-* Laura Peralta V - @LauraPeraltaV85
+* Chidimma Ezeadireje - @LauraPeraltaV85